Although this is a poor picture,

 side was one of several I made as token gifts for my

-then-mini club.
+then-mini club so many years ago.
 It is contrived of various jewelry findings

 and beads.
 The candle is real, cut down from one of those